usegalaxy-eu/website/index-hic.md

 ## Workflows

 To automatize different consecutive steps we provide the following workflows in three categories: From scratch (FASTQ files), from scratch (FASTQ files) and summing up replicates and if you have already your contact matrix.
 Many workflows require collections of FASTQ files as an input, it is shown
 <a href="https://galaxyproject.org/tutorials/collections/">here</a> how to create a collection.
+Please do not forget to check the quality of the FASTQ files with FastQC.

 Please have in mind that all workflows need additional input from the user.
 All mapping steps are done with BWA-MEM and the correct reference genome need to be defined by the user.
 The correct restriction site and the bin size for hicBuildMatrix needs to be defined too.
 The correction of the matrix is done with the default parameters of -1.5 and 5, change this if necessary.
 Furthermore, the correct region and or chromosome needs to be defined for plotting the matrix, TADs or PCA.